How hard would it be for one of your clients or customers to replace you with an alternative provider?

 How do you become irreplaceable?

-It’s about the daily interactions we have with our customers and our marketplace.
+It’s about the daily interactions you have with your customers and your marketplace.
 It’s the compound effect of many positive experiences.
-We earn the position of being irreplaceable over the medium and long haul.
-Every interaction should be viewed as an opportunity to increase our value to our customers.
+You earn the position of being irreplaceable over the medium and long haul.
+Every interaction should be viewed as an opportunity to increase your value to your customers.

-That’s how we earn (then re earn) the position of being irreplaceable.
-Yes, you need to re earn the position, because when you act like you’re permanently irreplaceable, you’ll soon be replaced by someone who out manoeuvres you.
+That’s how you earn (then re earn) the position of being irreplaceable.
+Yes, you need to re earn the position.
+If you earn trust and then casually assume you’re permanently irreplaceable, you’ll soon be replaced by someone who out manoeuvres you.
 A casual approach causes casualties.

-Let’s look again at my opening question.
+Now let’s look again at my opening question.
 Ask yourself, how hard would it be for one of your clients or customers to replace you?
-If you don’t like your answer, do something about it today… and every day, until they’d have to be crazy to switch to another provider.
+If you don’t like your answer, do something about it today.
+Then make the process of being irreplaceable, part of the rhythm of your business.